usegalaxy-au/tools-au/tools/fgenesh/README.md

 7) append the tool_data_table_conf.xml to tool_data_table_config_path in galaxy.xml

 Supported Species is based on the species offered in the gene matrix by Softberry

+## Tool versions
+Fgenesh tools wrapped for Galaxy is using Fgenesh v2024.2.